UX Design Lead

 Usability Testing our minimum viable product

+The navigation bar went through a few iterations before we landed on our current version.
 We explored removing the gradient and using just one color to not distract users from FELOH content but to also give a more clean look.

 In our first prototype (left) users were not seeing products right away.
 Instead, they would first have to select a category to then see products.
 In our updated version because we allow you to horizontal scroll on the categories we are able to showcase products you can now vertically scroll.
 If you clicked the category name it would take you to all the products in that category.